-Listing 5-7: Defining an area method on the Rectangle struct
+Listing 5-13: Defining an area method on the Rectangle struct

-In order to make the function be defined within the context of Rectangle, we start an impl block  (impl is short for implementation).
-Then we move the function within the impl curly braces , and change the first (and in this case, only) argument to be self in the signature and everywhere within the body.
-Then in main where we called the area function and passed rect1 as an argument, we can instead use method syntax to call the area method on our Rectangle instance .
-Method syntax is and taking an instance simplyaddsing a dot followed by the method name, parentheses, and any arguments to an instance.
+To define the function within the context of Rectangle, we start an impl (implementation) block .
+Then we move the area function within the impl curly braces  and change the first (and in this case, only) parameter to be self in the signature and everywhere within the body.
+In main where we called the area function and passed rect1 as an argument, we can instead use method syntax to call the area method on our Rectangle instance .
+The method syntax goes after an instance: we add a dot followed by the method name, parentheses, and any arguments.

-In the signature for area, we get to use &self instead of rectangle: &Rectangle because Rust knows the type of self is Rectangle due to this method being inside the impl Rectangle context.
-Note we still need to have the & before self, just like we had &Rectangle.
-Methods can choose to take ownership of self, borrow self immutably as we’ve done here, or borrow self mutably, just like any other argument.
+In the signature for area, we use &self instead of rectangle: &Rectangle because Rust knows the type of self is Rectangle due to this method being inside the impl Rectangle context.
+Note that we still need to use the & before self, just like we did in &Rectangle.
+Methods can take ownership of self, borrow self immutably as we’ve done here, or borrow self mutably, just like any other parameter.

-We’ve chosen &self here for the same reason we used &Rectangle in the function version: we don’t want to take ownership, and we just want to be able to read the data in the struct, not write to it.
-If we wanted to be able to change the instance that we’ve called the method on as part of what the method does, we’d put &mut self as the first argument instead.
-Having a method that takes ownership of the instance by having just self as the first argument is rarer; this is usually used when the method transforms self into something else and we want to prevent the caller from using the original instance after the transformation.
+We’ve chosen &self here for the same reason we used &Rectangle in the function version: we don’t want to take ownership, and we just want to read the data in the struct, not write to it.
+If we wanted to change the instance that we’ve called the method on as part of what the method does, we’d use &mut self as the first parameter.
+Having a method that takes ownership of the instance by using just self as the first parameter is rare; this technique is usually used when the method transforms self into something else and we want to prevent the caller from using the original instance after the transformation.

-The main benefit of using methods over functions, in addition to getting to use method syntax and not having to repeat the type of self in every method’s signature, is for organization.
-We’ve put all the things we can do with an instance of a type together in one impl block, rather than make future users of our code search for capabilities of Rectangle all over the place.
+The main benefit of using methods instead of functions, in addition to using method syntax and not having to repeat the type of self in every method’s signature, is for organization.
+We’ve put all the things we can do with an instance of a type in one impl block rather than making future users of our code search for capabilities of Rectangle in various places in the library we provide.

 PROD: START BOX